BuildWithLal/BuildWithLal/README.md

 Well versed in design and implementation of large and complex projects particularly in Backend, cloud infrastructure and continuous integration/deployment.

 I'm an explorer of new tech, an quick learner, and a problem-solver at heart.
-When I'm not in code, you'll find me watching tech-related YouTube videos, fueling my curiosity.
+When I'm not in code, you'll find me watching tech-related YouTube videos, reading blogs on Medium, going through some short Udemy course, fueling my curiosity.

 <br/>